If you’re looking to appeal a California criminal conviction, that means you didn’t get the result you were seeking from the trial court.

 Now, the appeals court is your one, last and only remaining hope for getting the conviction or the sentence reversed.

-A successful appeal hinges on two factors: (1) having good “appealable issues” and (2) getting a skilled, savvy and dedicated California criminal appeals lawyer on your side.1 That’s where we come in.
+A successful appeal hinges on two factors: (1) having good “appealable issues” and (2) getting a skilled, savvy and dedicated California appellate attorney on your side.1 That’s where we come in.

 As a law firm comprised of former prosecutors and police investigators, we know how the other side thinks, the types of mistakes that they routinely make, and how to challenge the types of arguments they present.